AlexDJA/sentiment-recognition/README.md

 # Sentiment Recognition

-Simple emotion recognition project using Tensorflow, OpenCV and NumPy.
+Simple emotion recognition program using Tensorflow, OpenCV and NumPy.
+Make all kinds of facial expressions and let your computer guess your current state of mood

 ### Project Structure
 .